 All accepted participants are required to participate in 11 weeks of training prior to their loan pitch.
 The training classes include business skill development, business plan development, and peer support network.

-The Fall 2022 program is planned to be virtually via the Zoom and Moodle platforms.
+The Spring 2023 program is planned to be virtually via the Zoom and Moodle platforms.
 Consistent access to a computer is strongly recommended for all participants.

 Following the training classes, each of the participants will pitch their concept to the loan committee for funding consideration.
 The loan decision is based on the character of the application and the overall business concept.